wighawag/hardhat-deploy/README.md

 ### **1. node task**

-as mentioned above, the node task is slighly modified and augmented with various flags and options
+as mentioned above, the node task is slightly modified and augmented with various flags and options

 `hardhat node`